Vector Store User Guide¶

 default:

-embedding_model: default # Required: Name of the embedding model configuration
+embedding_model: default # Required: name of embedding model config

-backend(required): The vector store backend to use.
-Valid values:local,chroma,elasticsearch,qdrant,memoryembedding_model(required): The name of the embedding model configuration from theembedding_modelsectionparams(optional): A dictionary of backend-specific parameters that will be passed to the vector store constructor
+backend(required): Vector store backend type.
+Options:local,memory,chroma,qdrant,elasticsearch.embedding_model(required): Name of the embedding model configuration, referencing theembedding_modelsection.params(optional): Dictionary of backend-specific parameters passed to the vector store constructor.

 vector_store: